BenjaminSchmidt2000/founder-feature-startup-success-prediction/README.md

 # **Feature Creation and Final Model**
 Feature extraction, prediction, and the final model can be found in the **2_Predicting_Founders_Success** repository.

+---

+# License
+This project is licensed under the **MIT License**.
+You are free to use, modify, and distribute this work for personal, academic, or commercial purposes, provided that proper attribution is given.

+For full license details, see the LICENSE file.